piskvorky/gensim/README.txt

 For alternative modes of installation (without root priviledges, development installation), see the `documentation <http://nlp/fi.muni.cz/projekty/gensim/install.html>`_.

+This version has been tested under Python 2.5, but should run on any 2.5 <= Python < 3.0.

 Documentation
 -------------

-Manual for the gensim package is available as `HTML <http://nlp/fi.muni.cz/projekty/gensim/>'_ and as `PDF <http://nlp/fi.muni.cz/projekty/gensim/gensim_manual.pdf>`_.
+Manual for the gensim package is available as `HTML <http://nlp/fi.muni.cz/projekty/gensim/>`_ and as `PDF <http://nlp/fi.muni.cz/projekty/gensim/gensim_manual.pdf>`_.
 It contains a walk-through of all the features and a complete reference section.
-It is included in the source package.
+It is also included in the source package.

 -------

-Gensim is open source software, and has been released under `GNU LPGL license <http://www.gnu.org/licenses/lgpl.html>`_.
+Gensim is open source software, and has been released under the `GNU LPGL license <http://www.gnu.org/licenses/lgpl.html>`_.
 Copyright (c) 2010 Radim Rehurek